reochoi109/reochoi109/README.md

 ---

 ### Summary
-I am a backend developer with **2.5 years of experience**, based in **Seoul, South Korea**.
+I am a backend developer with 2.5 years of experience, based in Seoul/Gyeonggi, South Korea.
 I turn complex business requirements into robust, scalable systems.
 With professional experience in processing and managing large-scale data, I focus on building efficient, high-performance architectures that can grow without technical debt.

 ---